ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/joule_setup.md

 # [Joule Setup](#joule-setup)

-`Warning` Setup work requires Power and Time.
+**WARNING:** Setup work requires Power and Time.
 Battery is not suitable.
 We recommend using SMPS (AC adapter) during this work.

 ## [Install Linux(Ubuntu)](#install-linux-ubuntu)